 PharmaSens: Simplifying diabetes management

-PharmaSens have worked together with users to understand that different solutions are needed in diabetes care.
-The niia insulin patch pumps are developed to suit a range of user requirements, making daily life easier for patients with diabetes.
+PharmaSens understand that different solutions are required for different users in diabetes care.
+The niia essential Insulin Patch Pump is developed to suit a range of needs, making daily life easier.

 “Despite known medical benefits compared to manual injections of insulin, insulin pumps are only used by a few.
 Pump therapy is considered too complicated and too costly.
 We at PharmaSens are devoted to changing this.”

 Among the most compact pumps on the market, the niia essential features a semi-reusable design which lasts up to two years.
 The 3mL reservoir allows the device to be worn for a longer duration, and the unique insertion mechanism has a sensor and needle in a single step, with no inserter required.
 The pump allows for both basal and bolus insulin for greater flexibility for the user.